E-mail Form

 • Once you have less pain, begin range of motion exercises so that your shoulder does not get stuck in place.
 This is called contracture or frozen shoulder.
 Check with your provider before doing any of these motions.

-• After your injury has healed, do not lift heavy objects for 8 to 12 weeks are as instructed by your provider.
+• After your injury has healed, do not lift heavy objects for 8 to 12 weeks or as instructed by your provider.

 Follow-up